Gretchen Coffman, Ph.D

-National University of Singapore, Department of Geography
+Senior Lecturer, National University of Singapore, Geography Department

 Dr. Coffman is a wetland restoration ecologist and Senior Lecturer at the National University of Singapore.
 She teaches wetland restoration ecology, biogeography, applied ecology and research methods in Physical Geography.
-From 2010 – 2019, she taught field ecology courses in the Environmental Science Department, Masters of Science in Environmental Management graduate program, and Environmental Studies program at the USF.

 My research focuses on the study of conservation biogeography, the exploration of factors that limit ecosystem recovery, and the development of conservation and restoration strategies.I am a member of the Tropical Environmental Change (TEC) research group in the National University of Singapore Department of Geography.
 My research Tropical Restoration Ecology Lab employs a variety of study designs, methods, technologies, and scales formulated to tackle scientific questions that are highly applicable to a spectrum of conservation and restoration challenges.
 I actively engage undergraduate and graduate students and local community members in my research, including locations throughout Southeast Asia, including Malaysian Borneo, Indonesia, Laos and Singapore.